 Across our courses we discuss why children are generally seen as unfinished products – and can, therefore, be dis-empowered – and also look at why and how we might promote an alternative view of children and childhood.
 Students on our courses look at the theory and debate but then also consider what that means practically in terms of the services they provide and the support they give vulnerable children and young people in a variety of contexts.
 The courses provoke students to rethink and review and re-evaluate what they think about children and children’s place in society.
 Once you can do that, we think about how we enable children to take responsibility and take calculated risks in order that they further their learning and ultimately how we can be advocates and agents for change in a society whose structures and policies can be disempowering for children and young people.

 *Greta Thunberg, quoted from United Nations Framework Convention on Climate Change (COP24)

 Have you been to an Open Day?

-If you haven't come to meet our staff and students, and see our facilities at our Edgbaston campus, then we have Open Days on Saturday 19 October and Sunday 24 November.
+If you'd like to meet our staff and students, and see our facilities at our City South Campus in Edgbaston, then why not attend an Open Day - these usually take place in March, June, September, October and November.